 BIM is the foundation of digital transformation in the construction industry.
 Through BIM, all stakeholders involved in a building project have equal and easy access to information about the building project.

 BIM in construction gives architects, engineers, contractors, and owners/operators (AECO) precise information about a building’s physical and functional components.
 Having all that data gathered in a single model enables professionals to mitigate clashes and make better (and greener!) design decisions before the shovel even hits the ground.

 What is BIM used for?

-BIM is used for uniting all stakeholders around construction data for smoother ideation and execution. maximise efficiency and minimise resource-draining construction errors.
+BIM is used for uniting all stakeholders around construction data for smoother ideation and execution. maximize efficiency and minimize resource-draining construction errors.

 If the search intent was to find examples of buildings BIM is used for, the answer would be as wide as the ocean.
 Almost.

 BIM can be used for a wide variety of building projects.
 Most people associate the word “building” with structures that typically include walls, windows, and doors – residential housing, skyscrapers, or hospitals.
 But BIM is also widely used for other types of building such as bridges, metros, and infrastructure projects.
 Heck, it can even be used for structural models of an amusement park.